HokieGeek/finra-test/README.md

 finra-test
 ==========

-Simple REST service for storing files and associated metadata using Spring and MongoDB
+Simple REST service for storing files and associated metadata using Spring and MongoDB.

 ## Execution